Arakan: Antiquity

-Ancient Indic influence

 Arakan came under strong Indic influence from the Indian subcontinent, particularly the ancient kingdoms of the Ganges delta.
 Arakan was one of the first regions in Southeast Asia to adopt Dharmic religions.
 It became one of the earliest Indianized kingdoms in Southeast Asia.
 Buddhist missionaries from the Mauryan Empire traveled through Arakan to other parts of Southeast Asia.
+Paul Wheatley chronicled the "Indianization" of Arakan.

+According to Pamela Gutman, "Arakan was ruled by kings who adopted Indian titles and traditions to suit their own environment.
+Indian Brahmins conducted royal ceremonies, Buddhist monks spread their teachings, traders came and went and artists and architects used Indian models for inspiration.
+In the later period, there was also influence from the Islamic courts of Bengal and Delhi".
+Gutman writes that “the maintenance of a state appropriate to kingship required the ministrations of increasing numbers of craftsmen and artisans, the most skilled of whom were often accommodated within the royal compound.
+It required the labour of a peasantry who contributed the surplus produce of their fields as a kind of tax in kind for the support of the court, and a band of armed retainers who acted as household guards, organised the peasantry as militia and enforced the authority of the ruler.
+Material defences – walls and moats protecting the palace and the city – were constructed and the city-state, the nagara, evolved.
+These transformations saw the tribal chieftain replaced by a divine king, shaman by brahmin priest, tribesman as cultivators by peasants, tribesmen as warriors by an army, and favoured the development of occupational specialisation.
+They were reflected in the conversion of the chief’s hut into a palace, the spirit house into a temple, the object of the spirit cult into the palladium of the state, and the boundary spirits which previously had protected the village into Indianized Lokapalas presiding over cardinal directions.
+This process can clearly be traced in Arakan, which received Indian culture by land from Bengal and by sea from other parts of India”.

-First states
+First states and cities

 Due to the evidence of Sanskrit inscriptions found in the region, historians believe the founders of the first Arakanese state were Indian.
 The first Arakanese state flourished in Dhanyawadi between the 4th and 6th centuries.
-Sircar has dated King Chandrodaya at the start of 3rd century AD and there are king which are mentioned even prior to him.
-It is concluded that from King Chandrodaya a new religion of Buddhism took root in Arakan as the prior kings are regarded less religious compared to the later.
 The city was the center of a large trade network linked to India, China and Persia.
 Power then shifted to the city of Waithali, where the Candra dynasty ruled.
 Waithali became a wealthy trading port.
-The Chandra-ruled Harikela state was known as the Kingdom of Ruhmi to the Arabs.
+The Candra-ruled Harikela state was known as the Kingdom of Ruhmi to the Arabs.
+Evidence points to the use of the ancient Bengali script in Arakan.
+The Anandacandra inscription recorded the reign of the Candra dynasty.

-Arrival of Islam

-Since in the 8th century, Arab merchants began conducting missionary activities in southeast Asia.
-Some researchers have speculated that Muslims used trade routes in the region to travel to India and China.
-A southern branch of the Silk Road connected India, Burma and China since the neolithic period.